-Students can expect a response to emails within 24 hours for the instructor to respond to messages sent via the Canvas Learning Management System or email.
+Students can expect a response time of 24 to 48 hours for the instructor to respond to messages sent via the Canvas Learning Management System or email.
 Students can expect assignments to be graded within 7 days of the assignment's due date.